webexpoprague/content/output/sessions-data.md

 ## Session Presenter Bio

-Tim is a web performance consultant and trainer focused on building a web everyone can use.

-He is the author of High Performance Images (O'Reilly, 2016) and Implementing Responsive Design: Building sites for an anywhere, everywhere web (New Riders, 2012).
+Tim is a principal product manager at Cloudflare, focused on building and improving web performance and observability.
+He’s also the author of High Performance Images (O'Reilly, 2016) and Implementing Responsive Design: Building sites for an anywhere, everywhere web (New Riders, 2012).
 He writes about all things web at timkadlec.com.

 ## Session Details

 ### Date

+May 29, 2025 4:00 pm

 ### Duration